Seattle Floating Home Buying Guide by Urban Living

 Condominium: you own your floating home, the specific slip it sits in and have a common interest in the land and the dock.

-There are about 500 floating homes on the lake spread across Eastlake, Westlake and Portage Bay.
+There are 507 floating homes on the lake spread across Eastlake, Westlake, and Portage Bay.
 Roughly 3-4% of them sell every year, about the same percentage for on-land homes.